Dogs That Bark & Lunge On Leash

 Untreated Reactivity In Dogs Just Gets Worse

 Many dog parents, unaware of what is causing the behavior, unknowingly foster its growth by placing their dog in situations that prompt the unwanted response.
-And similar to a battery that never stops charging, leash reactivity can quickly escalate into regular meltdowns because a dog is rarely able to burn off the excess energy created by all of the over-arousal.
+Similar to a battery that never stops charging, leash reactivity can quickly escalate into regular meltdowns because a dog is rarely able to burn off the excess energy created by all of the over-arousal.
 This is why it can quickly become the norm on daily walks, almost as if overnight.

 If your dog is showing signs of leash reactivity, it's a good idea to get in touch with a qualified positive dog trainer that has solid experience working with the behavior.
-It's best to avoid trainers that use aversive methods such as training with prong or e-collars, as this will only make the behavior worse.
+It's best to avoid trainers that use aversive methods such as training with prong collars or e-collars, as this will only make the behavior worse.

-Los Angeles dog trainer Alexandra Bassett is the owner and lead trainer at Dog Savvy Los Angeles, a dog training company that specializes in positive dog training and solving problem dog behavior like dog separation anxiety, leash reactivity, and aggression.
-She is certified as Knowledge Assessed by the Council of Professional Dog Trainers (CPDT-KA) and is available for online dog training sessions via Skype.
+Los Angeles dog trainer Alexandra Bassett is the owner and lead trainer at Dog Savvy Los Angeles, a dog training company specializing in positive dog training and treating problem dog behaviors like dog separation anxiety, leash reactivity, excessive barking, and aggression.